Your state pension and benefits

 Second state pension, sometimes known as S2P or Serps, disappeared in 2016 with the new flat-rate state pension.
 This means you can no longer build up additional state pension, but the state pension you'll get will reflect any you've accrued in the past.

-Go further: Second state pension and Serps - find out how much you could get in additional state pension
+Go further: State second pension and Serps - find out how much you could get in additional state pension

 - Updated by: Paul Davies